Edmonds Wildlife Habitat & Native Plant Demonstration Garden

 Located at 95 Pine Street in Edmonds, the Edmonds Wildlife Habitat & Native Plant Demonstration Garden was planted in 2009 to show residents how to make our urban environment more wildlife-friendly.
 The “Demo Garden” as it’s often called, was officially opened on April 25, 2010.

-We host regular work parties on Saturdays to plant, trim, and maintain the garden, and invite you to join us.
+We host work parties to plant, trim, and maintain the garden, and invite you to join us.
 We also offer workshops and other events throughout the year at the garden.
 To get involved or learn more, please send us an email.
-You can also follow our Demo Garden Facebook page.

 The establishment of this garden was truly a community effort, and special thanks goes to many people and organizations, including: